phollyerviggiani/patrick-portfolio/README.md

 This project strengthened my understanding of object-oriented programming principles such as inheritance, encapsulation, and polymorphism.
 I also gained experience designing and implementing AI logic and managing complex game states.

 ### Why This Demonstrates CPA Skills
-This project demonstrates my ability to design structured, maintainable systems using OOP principles.
-It also highlights my problem-solving skills and ability to work collaboratively in a team environment.
+This project demonstrates my ability to apply object-oriented programming principles and design structured systems, aligning with CPA outcomes such as application development and problem solving.
+It also reflects strong teamwork and communication skills, as the project was developed collaboratively while managing complex game logic.

 ---